martinit18/nested_fit/README.md

 - Merge of executable for data analysis and function exploration via the new calculation mode variable
 - Debug of not-yet  working feature of the version 5 compared to the version 4
 - New outputs with maxima of each cluster
+- New RANDOM_WALK function with detailed balance respected

 Previous versions are: